abevoelker/pdf_ravager/README.md

 Description
 -----------

-This library uses a combination of a simple DSL and a minimal façade over the last free version of the Java iText library to aid in filling out AcroForms PDF or XFA documents.
+This library uses a combination of a simple DSL and a minimal façade over a pre-AGPL version of the Java iText library to aid in filling out AcroForms PDF or XFA documents.

 Synopsis